viplab-fudan/FJNDF-Pytorch/README.md

-# 🔍 JND Filtering Benchmark Platform
+# 🔍 Frequency-Domain JND-Guided Pre-Filter Benchmark

-This project provides a **JND (Just Noticeable Difference) filtering benchmark platform** to evaluate the performance of various JND filtering algorithms in the pre-processing stage of video compression.
+This project provides a **Frequncy-Domain JND-Guided (Just Noticeable Difference) Pre-Filter Benchmark** to evaluate the performance of various combinations of frequency-domain JND modeling and injection algorithms in the pre-processing stage of video compression.
 The platform supports batch filtering of YUV/Y4M video sequences and generates standardized experiment results.

 ---